-Fluence Energy (FLNC) Faces Securities Class Action On Concerns Over Accounting and Ongoing SEC Investigation – Hagens Berman
+Fluence Energy (FLNC) Faces Securities Class Action on Concerns Over Accounting and Ongoing SEC Investigation – Hagens Berman

 If you invested in Fluence Energy and have substantial losses submit your losses now »

-If you’d like more information and answers to frequently asked questions about the Fluence investigation, read more »
+If you’d like more information and answers to frequently asked questions about the Fluence case and our investigation, read more »

 Whistleblowers: Persons with non-public information regarding Fluence Energy should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email FLNC@hbsslaw.com.